Zusier/Zusiers-optimization-Batch/README.md

 4. let it run and type Y or N when questions are asked
 5. Enjoy :)

-# What Does This Tweak?
+# What Does This Tweak Do?
 This tweaks:
 -Mouse and Keyboard Responsiveness